 Brain Corp is a San Diego-based software company specializing in the development of intelligent, autonomous systems that automate commercial equipment.

 The company was co-founded in 2009 by world-renowned computational neuroscientist, Dr. Eugene Izhikevich, and serial tech entrepreneur, Dr. Allen Gruber, to focus on Artificial Intelligence and robotics development.
 Brain Corp’s initial work involved advanced R&D for Qualcomm Inc., and DARPA.
 The company is now focused on developing advanced machine learning and computer vision systems for the next generation of self-driving vehicles.

 Dr. Izhikevich’s innovative research has attracted a team of accomplished scientists, engineers and innovators from all over the world to help him realize his vision.

-Brain Corp is funded by Qualcomm Ventures, the investment arm of mobile technology leader, Qualcomm Inc. Board members include Dr. Izhikevich, Dr. Gruber, Mr. Quinn Lee, Vice President & Global Head of Qualcomm Ventures, Mr. Harvey White, co-founder of Qualcomm Inc., and Mr. James Quandt, a nationally recognized business leader.
+Brain Corp is funded by Qualcomm Ventures, the investment arm of mobile technology leader, Qualcomm Inc. Board members include Dr. Izhikevich, Dr. Gruber, Mr. Quinn Lee, Vice President & Global Head of Qualcomm Ventures, Mr. Harvey White, co-founder of Qualcomm Inc., and Steve Altman, a nationally recognized business leader.

 Known for his contributions to the theory of spiking networks, in 2005 Dr. Izhikevich implemented the world’s largest thalamo-cortical model.
 It simulated one hundred billion neurons and one quadrillion synapses - the same number as the human brain.